Existence and uniqueness of solutions to rate independent systems with history variable: Introduction

 The essential tool for the uniqueness result is the crucial estimate in Proposition \ref{lem:ess}.
 In the proof thereof, we exploit the linearity with respect to the second argument of the dissipation potential in \eqref{def:r0}, which allows us to make use of derivation by parts formulae to obtain a suitable bound.
 This will enable us later to apply Gronwall's inequality in the proofs of Theorem \ref{thm:lip} and Proposition \ref{lem:lip_c}.
-We refer to Remark \ref{rem:lin} below for more details.
-As an additional consequence of Proposition \ref{lem:ess}, a uniform Lipschitz estimate for the solution map to \eqref{eq:n} is provided (Theorem \ref{thm:lip}).
+We refer to Remark \ref{rem:lin} for more details.
+As an additional consequence of Proposition \ref{lem:ess}, a uniform Lipschitz estimate for the solution map to \eqref{eq:n20} is provided (Theorem \ref{thm:lip}).
 More importantly, due to Proposition \ref{lem:ess}, the uniform Lipschitz continuity with respect to $\e$ of the viscous solution map can be concluded (Proposition \ref{lem:lip_c}).
-These findings will be indispensable in a future work where optimality conditions for the control of \eqref{eq:n20} will be established (see section \ref{sec:c} for more details).
-We mention here that the finite dimensional versions of the afore mentioned results have been recently employed in \cite{bp}.
-Therein, an optimality system for the finite dimensional version of \eqref{eq:min2} was derived.
+These findings will be valuable in a future work where optimality conditions for the control of \eqref{eq:n20} will be established (see section \ref{sec:c} for more details).
+We mention here that the \ro{finite-dimensional} versions of the afore mentioned results have been recently employed in \cite{bp}.
+Therein, an optimality system for the control of the \ro{finite-dimensional} version of \eqref{eq:n20} was derived.